How to Answer Audience Questions and Master the Q&A

 • How can I handle points of contention?

-Anticipating questions allows them to practise their responses beforehand.
-They have an array of facts, figures or soundbites ready to be deployed.
-By understanding the potential counter-arguments better than their audience, they stay one step ahead.
+Anticipating questions allows you to craft your responses beforehand.
+You can have an array of facts, figures or soundbites ready to use.

 If you miss the question or get caught off-guard, you can regain composure with this process: